The Latest on Pre/Post Workout Nutrition

 Health-conscious people are told to avoid simple carbohydrates and for good reasons.
 It is not true all the time and, in every situation, however.
 Following a heavy workout, there is a metabolic "window" - so to speak - where the body preferentially shuttles glucose into the liver and muscles to replace lost glycogen via both insulin-dependent and non-insulin-dependent transport mechanisms.
 Translated, this means your body will shuttle carbs and protein into the tissues you want (muscle) instead of storing them as fat after a workout.

-A number of studies have found that a post-workout drink containing simple, high-GI carbs and protein increases protein synthesis dramatically.
+Several studies have found that a post-workout drink containing simple, high-GI carbs and protein increases protein synthesis dramatically.
 The two work synergistically to create an anabolic environment that is superior to either nutrient alone.
-In addition, some recent work suggests that a pre-workout drink may be superior to a post-workout drink and consuming both may be best of all!
+Also, some recent work suggests that a pre-workout drink may be superior to a post-workout drink and consuming both may be best of all!

 So, what is the latest word?

 The place to discover cutting-edge research on a topic is to attend conferences where researchers present their most recent findings.
 This is a much faster way of getting current info than reading scientific journals, as it can take many months (even years!) to publish the work researchers submit for review and publication.
 Each year, I attend various scientific conferences that apply to my interests, research, and business.
 This year I attended the International Society of Sports Nutrition (ISSN) conference in Las Vegas.